FishiaTee/foatbot/README.md

 # foatbot
 A silly discord bot for FOAT, a joke server originated from GOAT

+*Everything in this repository was made entirely for joke purposes.
+Do not take them seriously :3*

 ## Getting started
 You will need to create a bot yourself.
 Instructions on how to do so can be found in the relevant [interactions.py guide](https://interactions-py.github.io/interactions.py/Guides/02%20Creating%20Your%20Bot/).